-Cash provided by operating activities for the year ended December 31, 2000, was approximately \$41.4 million, which resulted primarily from an increase in accounts payable and accrued expenses of \$27.3 million, non-cash charges of \$16.0 million and net income of \$4.6 million, offset by a \$5.5 million increase in accounts receivable and a \$0.8 million increase in prepaid expenses and other current assets, all of which were primarily related to the overall growth of the Company.
+Cash provided by operating activities for the year ended December 31, 2001, was approximately \$27.6 million, which resulted primarily from net income from operations before non-cash charges of \$21.7 million and a net increase in working capital of \$5.9 million.
+The increase in working capital was primarily related to a significant reduction in accounts receivable due to improved collections and lower revenue.

-Net cash used in investing activities for the year ended December 31, 2000, was \$26.6 million related to capital expenditures.
+Net cash used in investing activities for the year ended December 31, 2001, was \$10.3 million and related to capital expenditures.
 The capital expenditures were principally made to enhance the Company's information system capabilities.
-The most significant projects were Customer Advantage, a web-based system used to transact business with our customers, and a customized operating system.
+The most significant project relates to a customized operating system.

-The net cash used in financing activities for the year ended December 31, 2000, was \$16.6 million.
-This was primarily comprised of \$10.0 million of voluntary payments on the Company's line of credit and \$6.2 million of scheduled payments on the Company's term debt, installment notes and capital leases.
+The net cash used in financing activities for the year ended December 31, 2001, was \$17.3 million.
+This was primarily comprised of \$5.0 million of voluntary payments on the Company's line of credit and \$12.3 million of scheduled payments on the Company's term debt, unsecured notes, installment notes and capital leases.

-The Company maintains a multi-bank credit facility.
-The facility is comprised of \$50.0 million in term debt and a \$50.0 million revolving line of credit.
-At December 31, 2000, there was \$42.0 million of outstanding term debt and \$24.0 million outstanding and \$26.0 million unused and available under the line of credit.
-Borrowings under the line of credit are unsecured and have a five-year term that began on April 30, 1999, with a floating interest rate based upon the LIBOR (London Interbank Offered Rate) or Prime Rate.
+The Company maintains a multi-bank credit facility (the "Credit Facility").
+The Credit Facility is comprised of term debt and a revolving line of credit.
+Borrowings under the revolving line of credit are unsecured and have a five-year term that began on April 30, 1999, with a floating interest rate based upon the LIBOR (London Interbank Offered Rate) or Prime Rate.
+Borrowings and weighted average interest rates on the revolving line of credit were \$19.0 million and 4.46% and \$24.0 million and 9.23% at December 31, 2001 and 2000, respectively.
+There was \$31.0 million and \$26.0 million unused and available under the revolving line of credit at December 31, 2001 and 2000, respectively.
 The term debt has quarterly payments ranging from \$1,250,000 to \$2,000,000 with a balloon payment of \$19.0 million due on March 31, 2004.
+Borrowings and weighted average interest rates on the term debt was \$35.0 million and 4.66% and \$42.0 million and 9.19% at December 31, 2001 and 2000, respectively.